 Why does Mother’s Day date change every year?

 Because Mother’s Day is always the second Sunday in May, the date will change each year.
 To find out when is Mother’s Day in Australia this year just check the calendar for the second Sunday in May.
-The possible dates for Mother’s Day can occur anywhere between the 8th May (Mother’s Day 2022 will be on May 8) and the 14th May (Mother’s Day 2023 will be on May 14).
-When is Mother’s Day in Australia 2021?
-Sunday May 9th.
+The possible dates for Mother’s Day can occur anywhere between the 8th May and the 14th May.
+When is Mother’s Day in Australia 2022?
+Sunday May 8th.
+This means that this year we are celebrating Mother's Day on the earliest possible date.
+Interestingly, next year, Mother’s Day 2023 will be on May 14 which is the latest possible date.